 You will also gain a practical understanding of building systems, such as:

-The program combines necessary technical skills with the communication skills needed for facilitating policy and organizational changes while implementing energy and resource conservation measures.
+We believe in helping students develop necessary technical skills and the communication skills needed for facilitating policy and organizational changes while implementing energy and resource conservation measures.

 Graduates of the program take their place in the low-carbon economy, providing important contributions to a sustainable society.

 Courses can be taken individually, and in any sequence.
 Intake for courses occurs regularly.
-Please check the Course Offerings page for upcoming courses.
+Please check the Current course offerings page for upcoming courses.